 Most of us have our fridges set at the wrong temperature.
 For optimum performance they should be set between 3-5 degrees Celsius.

-If you apply the ‘bottom-line’ rule, it is clear that if you throw-away 30% of the food you buy, you are wasting 30% of your money.
+If you apply the ‘bottom-line' rule, it is clear that if you throw-away 30% of the food you buy, you are wasting 30% of the money you spend on food.

 2: Improve the Energy Efficiency of Your Home